Guiming/mGPUKDE_tiled/README.md

 ## IDE
 Visual Studio 2022.
 ## How to configure the project before building in Visual Studio 2022 (Community Version)?
-1. Open the solution by opening the .sln file
+### Step 1.
+Open the solution by opening the .sln file
 2. Edit project properties as below:
 Project --> Properties --> Configuration Properties
 ...VC++ Directories; edit "Include Directories" and "Library Directories" to point to the GDAL include and lib folders, respectively.